richardhenyash/artofnht/README.md

 The project was regularly commited to [GitHub](https://github.com/) during the initial development phase.
 The website resides as a repository in [GitHub](https://github.com/) and has been been deployed on [GitHub](https://github.com/) pages using the custom domain [Art Of NHT](www.artofnht.com) purchased from [GoDaddy](https://uk.godaddy.com/).
-For further informaton on prchasing a custom .com domain from [GoDaddy](https://uk.godaddy.com/) see this [Link](https://uk.godaddy.com/tlds/com-domain).
+For further information on purchasing a custom .com domain from [GoDaddy](https://uk.godaddy.com/) see this [Link](https://uk.godaddy.com/tlds/com-domain).

 Note that the deployed [GitHub Pages](https://pages.github.com/) source branch is the [darktheme](https://github.com/richardhenyash/artofnht/tree/darktheme) branch -